dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The general the understanding is that searching in tables are quicker than most data structures, because you can get the data by value directly to a specific index by using the key.

-If you want fast lookup speed tables/dictionarys are a great place to start.
-Tables can be implmented in many differnt ways, but the main point is that you can get value associated with a specifc key by only doing one lookup.
+If you want fast lookup speed tables/dictionaries are a great place to start.
+Tables can be implemented in many different ways, but the main point is that you can get value associated with a specific key by only doing one lookup.
 Tables
 ```
-A simple implementation of this is to just create a full table for all ip-addresses holding a value for each ip.
+A simple implementation of table is to just create a full table for all ip-addresses holding a value for each ip.
 This obviously result in a massive data duplication because a value is stored repeatedly for each key in the associated range.
 This can easily be improved by actually storing the value in another table and only storing a pointer to it.
 Now the value is only stored once, but instead the pointer to it is duplicated for each key.

 ![](../docs/images/bachelor-05.png)

 One of the downside to this is the full ip range is stored in the database even though you may only have very few entries.
-A solution is generally to create some kind of hashtable, where keys are hashed and points to some other data-structure (like a linked list), but this is beond the scope of this project.
+A solution is generally to create some kind of hashtable, where keys are hashed and points to some other data-structure (like a linked list), but this is beyond the scope of this project.

-# Design
+# Implementation Design

-I this paper i have went for implementing a Binary Search Tree, a redblack tree, and a table.
+I this project I have went for implementing a Binary Search Tree, a redblack tree, and a table.
+All tree implementations have their own module in the source code and has the same interface, so they can be swapped interchangeable.
 All data-structures are implemented using memory mapped files.
+All three implementations use a separate memory mapped file for storing the payload/data.
+This memory mapped file will be refereed to as `payload_table`.
 In this implementation i have chosen to store strings as payload, but this could be swapped out with anything other datatype.

 Lets declare some variables: